+What is the role of a football forward?
 With over 3.5 billion fans around the globe, football remains the biggest and the most popular sport in the world.
 The FIFA World Cup, a quadrennial event, is officially the greatest sporting event in the world.
-More than 200 countries jostle in the qualifying tournament in a bid to find a spot in the final 32 who play the final tournament.
+More than 200 countries jostle in the qualifying tournament in a bid to find a spot in the final 32.

 The ultimate aim of any team is to press on the pedal and attack the opposition.
 Attack doesn’t necessarily mean ‘just scoring goals’, it could merely mean keeping possession of the ball and threatening to pierce the opposition defense while moving forward.

 While the primary role of forwards or strikers is to put the ball into the back of the net, they also have to help their teams in defense by pressing the opposing defenders and goalkeepers, forcing them to make quick passes which may lead them to give up possession.

 In modern-day football, teams usually have up to 3 strikers in their side.
 The number of players playing in an attacking position in a team depends on the formation of the side.
 Teams with a defensive approach generally play with a 4-5-1 formation in which forward plays as a lone striker.

 Atletico Madrid follows this approach quite a lot.
 The lone strikers are generally good in the air which helps them to win aerial duels.
 Because they are physically strong, they are able to hold possession of the ball.
 Teams following this formation try to soak up pressure applied by the opposition and look for a chance to unleash a counter attack by playing a long ball towards their Target Man.

 He may look to strike a goal on his own or try to hold the ball long enough to allow the support to arrive.